cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

 The `Option<T>` enum is generic over a type `T` and has two variants: `Some`, which holds one value of type `T` and `None` that doesn't hold any value.
-By using the `Option<T>` enum, it is possible for us to express the abstract concept of an optional value, and because this value has a generic type `T` we can use this abstraction with any type.
+By using the `Option<T>` enum, it is possible for us to express the abstract concept of an optional value and because the value has a generic type `T` we can use this abstraction with any type.

-Enums can use multiple generic types as well, like definition of the `Result<T, E>` enum that the standard library provides:
+Enums can use multiple generic types as well, like definition of the `Result<T, E>` enum that the core library provides:

 ```rust
 enum Result<T, E> {